aidanbean/sc2-ai/guide_to_pysc2.md

 `steptype`: first, mid, last(end of sequence)

 `Base`: abstract class of RL environment
- - `reset`: Starts a new sequence and returns the first `TimeStep` of this sequence.
+ - `reset`: Starts a new sequence and returns the first `TimeStep` of this sequence
+ - `step`: Updates the environment according to the action and returns a `TimeStep`
+ - `observation_spec`: Defines the observations provided by the environment
+ - `action_spec`: Defines the actions that should be provided to `step`

 ## Python: